mlowery/getchange/README.md

     * https://review.openstack.org/#/c/123/
     * https://review.openstack.org/123

-The cherry-picks will occur on a new branch updated with the commits of the appropriate branch.
+The rebase/cherry-pick will occur on a new branch updated with the commits of the appropriate branch.
 Any changes will be stashed.
 Any branch with the same name will be renamed.

 `getchange` handles two use-cases: